Lady Gaga Enigma + Jazz & Piano: Conception and stage

 The Enigma show involves a loose storyline about "healing and finding yourself", with a setting aiming to emulate a post-apocalyptic punk environment.
 A script was written by Gaga, with photographer Eli Russell Linnetz largely contributing to the creative part of the show, as well.
 Billboards Andreas Hale found the narrative "part Wizard of Oz and part Ghost in the Shell."
 Gaga wanted to integrate all her past hits into the show, while also giving it "a new feel for her interpretation of a Vegas show."
-The gig involves a character named Enigma, brought to life through motion capture by Gaga.
-Enigma was based on a character that was used during Gaga's promotional rollout for her 2013 album, Artpop, called Petga.
-In a video posted on her social media by before the residency kicked off, Gaga referred to Enigma as her alter ego.
-Production designer LeRoy Bennett described the show as "a journey about Gaga and her Enigma character finding themselves within each other", therefore taking place "in various settings as she's going into her virtual world and her past.
-But it's also the present and future, so it has to take on multiple personalities."
-Floating above the stage was a large light pod, which he called the "main lighting instrument" that could be interpreted as a spaceship or a cloud, or "energy beaming down on the stage to heal" Gaga.
+The gig involves a character named Enigma, based on Petga, an animated alter ego Gaga used during the promotional campaign for her 2013 album Artpop.
+Enigma was brought to life through motion capture by Gaga, serving as a virtual focal point on stage with which she interacted throughout the performance, playing a central role in the show's storyline.
+In a video posted on her social media before the residency kicked off, Gaga referred to Enigma as her alter ego.
+Production designer LeRoy Bennett described the show as a journey in which Gaga and her Enigma character explore themselves across different settings, blending past, present, and future.
+The production also featured large-scale stage props, including a robot-like structure used during a performance.
+Bennett, who had previously collaborated with Gaga on projects such as the Joanne World Tour (2017–2018) and her Super Bowl LI halftime show, described her approach to live performances as narrative-driven, with each production conceived as a cohesive journey.
+Above the stage floated a large light pod, which served as the main lighting element and according to Bennett, could represent a spaceship, a cloud, or a beam of energy intended to heal Gaga.
+The rest of the lighting was arranged on multiple trusses and key positions around the set, including lights behind and beside the stage and on the balcony rail and the front of house area, to illuminate the band and dancers.

-Gaga's aim for the Jazz & Piano part of her residency was "glamour and elegance".
-It features a 30-piece band in old-school booths, a stage illiuminated by neon colors, a curtain, and backdrop consisting of dangling crystals.
-LeRoy Bennett called it an extension of Gaga's joint concert series with Tony Bennett, the Cheek to Cheek Tour (2014–2015), adding that the "simple, but beautiful" concept transformed the venue into a jazz lounge.
+For the Jazz & Piano show, Gaga aimed for "glamour and elegance".
+It features a stage illuminated by neon colors, a curtain, and a backdrop consisting of dangling Swarovski crystals.
+The 30-piece band was arranged in booths styled after traditional jazz-club seating, set on elevated platforms, which were decorated with stylized Art Deco music stands, creating a vintage jazz-club appearance.
+LeRoy Bennett called it an extension of Gaga's joint concert series with Tony Bennett, the Cheek to Cheek Tour, adding that the "simple, but beautiful" concept transformed the venue into a jazz lounge.
+As part of the show's emphasis on intimacy, three small tables were placed directly on the stage for select audience members who purchased premium ticket packages.
+Gaga frequently interacted with the guests seated there during the performance, including occasionally drinking from their champagne glasses.